 Homeopathic Arnica montana 30c

-This homeopathic remedy is specific for recovery for bruising, sore muscles and tissues, bleeding.
+This homeopathic remedy is specific for recovering from bruising, sore muscles and tissues, bleeding.
 This remedy also helps to manage trauma and fear.
 It is best begun the morning of the procedure and continued for 2-3 days afterward to aid in recovery.
 Follow directions on product label.

 *All of the above can be found at your local health food store.